 In the blog post titled Using Elasticsearch Painless scripting to recursively iterate through JSON fields, we demonstrated how to iterate over all elements in a document, and then delete each field where the value is an empty string.
 The code was written as a script processor in an ingest pipeline, and then simulated.

 When developing this Painless script (before putting the code into an ingest pipeline), Painless Lab can be used to catch syntax errors in real time.
-The code from that blog can be tested in Painless Lab as demonstrated below.
+The code from that blog can be tested in Painless Lab by entering test values in the “Parameters” tab as demonstrated in the right pane shown below.

 There are a few modifications to the ingest pipeline code from the previous blog to get it to execute correctly in Painless Lab.